-Counting hours is inefficient and will inevitably slow down the decision-making process, but with that being said there are still plenty of clients that prefer the flexibility of hourly pricing.
+While hourly rates will lead you to count hours and inevitably slow down the decision-making process.
+With that being said, there are still plenty of clients that prefer the flexibility of hourly pricing.

 If you want to learn more about Deb’s experience as an expatriate or the different outsourcing pricing models, be sure to listen to the full episode below.